Safe sleep recommendations state the your baby should not have loose blankets in their crib until they at least 12 months old.

 Baby Blanket Materials

-Baby and toddler blankets comes in a variety of different materials to ensure parents have something suitable for all seasons and usage occasions.
+Baby and toddler blankets come in a variety of different materials to ensure parents have something suitable for all seasons and usage occasions.

 Some of the most popular materials used to make baby blankets and swaddle / sleep sacks include: